elomasney/Spill-the-Beau-Tea/TESTING.md

 _Check responsiveness of review cards using Chrome DevTools to check if it worked across all devices._
 - I ran a test for this using DevTools on Google Chrome, to show how the review cards look on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The review cards are fully responsive across all devices.

+**_Review cards - correct reviews displayed_**

+_Check that the correct reviews for the corresponding product are displayed._
+- The reviews displayed were all the correct reviews related to that specific product.
+- This test was successful.

+**_Review cards - all reviews displayed(Admin only)_**

+_Check that the all reviews are displayed when Admin navigates to Reviews page from Admin profile link - All Reviews'._
+- I ran this test by signing in as Admin, navigating to the Admin profile, clicking on the 'All Reviews' link.
+- The link directed me to the reviews page and displayed all reviews from the database as expected.
+- This test was successful.

+**_'Edit Review' button_**

+_Check that the 'Edit Review' button is only visible when the user has created the review._
+- I ran a test by signing in as a registered user and navigating to the reviews page.
+- The button was only visible on the reviews I created.
+- I then signed in as an Admin user and the button was no longer visible on the review cards
+- I also tested this as a guest user and the button is not visible to a guest user.
+- This test was successful.

+**_'Delete Review' button_**
+_Check that the 'Delete Review' button is only visible when the user has created the review or Admin._
+- I ran a test by signing in as an Admin user and the button was displayed on each card as expected.
+- I then signed in as a registered user and the buttons was only visible on the cards of the reviews I created
+- I also tested this as a guest user and the button is not visible to a guest user.
+- This test was successful.

+**_'Edit Review' button functionality_**

+_Check that the 'Edit Review' button works and triggers the edit review popup modal form._
+- I ran a test by clicking the edit review button
+- A popup modal form 'Edit Review' was triggered for a user to update and edit the review.
+- This test was successful.

+**_'Edit Review' modal responsiveness_**

+_Check responsiveness of 'Edit Review' modal using Chrome DevTools to check if it worked across all devices._
+- I ran a test for this using DevTools on Google Chrome, to show how the Edit Review modal looks on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
+The edit review modal is fully responsive across all devices.

+**_Edit Review Modal Form Validity - required fields_**

+_Check that the user is alerted if the empty input fields are not filled in._
+- If you try to submit the form without all of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.

+**_Edit Review Form Input Fields_**

+_Check that the form is pre-populated with the review information to be updated._
+- The form pre-populates the correct corresponding review information already on the database for that review with the exception of the product rating which has to be selected by the user again when editing the review.
+- This test was successful

+**_'Cancel' modal form button functionality_**

+_Check that the 'Cancel' button redirects the user back to the the 'Reviews Page'._
+- I ran a test by clicking on the cancel button on the form.
+- I was redirected back to the Reviews page as expected
+- This test was successful.

+**_'Edit Review' modal form button functionality_**

+_Check that the 'Edit Review' button works and the review is updated on the database._
+- I ran a test by completing the edit review modal form.
+- I then clicked the Edit Review button on the form
+- The review was successfully updated on the database and the user is alerted via flash message that 'Review Succesfully Updated'
+- I checked that this review had been updated in the Mongodb database and it had.
+- This test was successful.

 **_'Delete Review' button functionality_**